 Hybrid plans and especially so-called "cash balance" plans have provoked intense resistance because of another of their similarities to DC plans.
 In traditional DB plans, the accrual pattern tends to be heavily backloaded.
 That is to say, the value of the accruals that an employee earns late in his career is far larger than the value of accruals that he earns early in his career.
-The accrual pattern in hybrid plans tends to be much flatter than in traditional DB plans, a conversion from a traditional DB plan to a hybrid plan generally reduces the future accruals that may be earned by older employees, unless the plan sponsor provides some form of transitional relief.23
+The accrual pattern in hybrid plans tends to be much flatter than in traditional DB plans and may even be level, as in a DC plan.
+As a result of the flatter accrual pattern in hybrid plans, a conversion from a traditional DB plan to a hybrid plan generally reduces the future accruals that may be earned by older employees, unless the plan sponsor provides some form of transitional relief.23

 Hybrid conversions accelerated through the late 1990s and into the new millennium, until litigation alleging that cash-balance plans violated prohibitions against age discrimination brought the trend to a virtual standstill.
 According to a recent report, few hybrid plans have been created since 2003.24 The business community lobbied hard for Congress to give its blessing to hybrid plans, while groups representing employees called for provisions that would protect workers when a conversion occurred.
-In the PPA, Congress affirms the legality of cash-balance and other hybrid plans, while offering limited protection to employees whose firm converts from a traditional DB to a cash-balance plan.
+In the PPA, Congress affirms the legality of cash-balance and other hybrid plans, while offering limited protection to employees whose firm converts from a traditional DB to a cashbalance plan.
 The PPA's approval of hybrid plans applies prospectively, which leaves it to the courts to determine the legality of existing hybrid plans and past hybrid conversions.
 In a very important development, a federal appeals court reversed a lower court ruling that held that IBM's cash balance plan violated prohibitions on age discrimination.25 Together, the PPA and the court's decision seem likely to revive the trend toward hybrid conversions.